openmod/openmod-plugins-old/README.md

 - Select Markdown, copy and paste the "OpenMod Plugins List" table from this file and click on "Import Data".
 - Add your plugin(s) in **alphabetical order**.
 - Add your license as SPDX identifier.
 See [here](https://spdx.org/licenses/) for SPDX identifiers.
+- Keep your descriptions as short as possible
 - Create a pull request.